ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

     }

 A time unit is one of the following string values: "year", "month", "day", "hour".
-This operation is the *only* way to construct date-time values in CertLogic.
+This operation is the *only* way to _construct_ date-time values in CertLogic.
+To convert a date(-time) string to a date-time value, specify an amount of `0`, and any time unit.
+Note that `plusTime` does not permit other date-time values: expressions such as `plusTime(plusTime("...", 0, "hour")`, 10, "day") are not valid.

 Offsetting a date-time isn't affected by daylight saving time (DST transitions), nor by leap years or leap seconds.
-To convert a date(-time) string to a date-time value, specify an amount of `0`, and any time unit.

 ### Reduction (`reduce`)